19 things we learned about David Bowie from his Time Out interviews

 His nickname in the BowieNet chatrooms was “Sailor.”
 [June 2000]

-“[Damien Hirst] gave me a Perspex-boxed sardine in formaldehyde, about five inches long.
+He dreamed of an art museum for your pockets. “[Damien Hirst] gave me a Perspex-boxed sardine in formaldehyde, about five inches long.
 It started me off on devising a Portable Art Collection that could be carried most conveniently in the various pockets of one’s attire.”
 [June 2000]

+Security was lax at the 1971 Glastonbury Festival.
 “A Dutch girl, even more stoned than myself, insisted on jumping on stage to duet with me on the then completely unknown ‘Oh!
 You Pretty Things.’
 All in all, a delightfully light and silly couple of days – all Tolkien and mushroom.”
 [June 2000]